noir-lang/book/src/getting_started/cli.md

 The [barretenberg] proving backend is written in C++, hence compiling it from source would first require certain dependencies to be installed.

-For macOS users, installing [Homebrew] is highly recommended.
+For macOS users, installing through [Homebrew] is highly recommended.

 4. Install [CMake], [LLVM] and [OpenMP] by running: